diegoroccia/salt-vagrant/README.md

 * vagrant
 * virtualbox

-it should work also with KVM but I didn't check.
+it should work also with libvirt and vmware desktop, since the box I used supports all three, but I didn't check.

 ## Configuration